 Bad things can happen when skiing over rocks.
 Rock skiing is hazardous if you do it incorrectly or are unfortunate.
 Once you learn to ski responsibly and in a secure environment, you can limit the number of risks and injuries while skiing near or over rocks.

 When it comes to risk, skiing over rocks is a double-edged sword.
 Yes, it may be deadly if you pick the wrong terrain or area.
-However, if you listen to more experienced skiers, your ski instructor, and don’t be foolish on the slopes, you can learn to react quickly and avoid obstacles that come your way.
+However, if you listen to more experienced skiers, and your ski instructor, and don’t be foolish on the slopes, you can learn to react quickly and avoid obstacles that come your way.

 What Are The Dangers Associated With Skiing?